hummelm10/steamdeck_startup_animations/README.md

 You can add/remove webms as long as theyre exactly 1840847 bytes to the `/home/deck/homebrew/startup_animations/deck_startup` directory.
 The service uses the find command to randomly select one from that folder.

+**NOTE: library.css and library.js are for SteamOS 3.3.1 (build 20220817.1) and I will update if needed**

 # So far, I've made boot animations from the following consoles:

 * dreamcast